ghajba/wp-editor/README.md

 ## Changes

+### Version 0.3.4

+ * fixed installation error (issue #1) with removing disttest from the setup

+### Versions 0.3.2 and 0.3.3

+ * fixed README displayed in PyPI -- I ended up with an HTML version

 ### Version 0.3.1

  * force parameter added to update every draft even if it was changed locally later than on the server